Traveling with Hearing Aids

-Before your scheduled trip, if you haven’t had a hearing aid adjustment in a while, come in for an appointment at our Campus Commons location, here in Sacramento.
+Before your scheduled trip, if you haven’t had a hearing aid adjustment in a while, come in for an appointment at our Sacramento location.
 Discuss any changes you’ve noticed in your hearing, and get your devices fine-tuned for your upcoming vacation.
 This is also an opportunity to pick up an extra supply of domes, filters and batteries.

 When packing your hearing aid with its supplies, be sure to bring the protective case your devices came with.
 Remember the extra batteries!
 Print out and write down all your confirmation numbers.
 Look at an airport map to find your terminal and gate before you leave your house.

 As for airport security screenings, the Transportation Security Administration, or TSA, states that “you are not required to remove any hearing aids or cochlear implants,” but you may have to put your remote control with your telephone.